Sugarmill Woods, Florida: History

+The name is derived from the Yulee Sugar Mill Ruins in nearby Homosassa.

-Platting began in the spring of 1972, with a concept of six "Villages" — Cypress, Oak, Pinewood, Palm, Orange, and Meadow Run — each with their own village centers.
-24,000 lots were planned, and July marked the commencement of construction with a ceremonial ground-breaking.
-The first nine holes of Sugarmill Woods Country Club's (SMWCC) golf course, two tennis courts, and a swimming pool were completed in 1975.
-The second nine-hole course was completed in November 1978, and the third nine was completed in December, 1981.
-Another swim and tennis complex in Oak Village was added in 1984 as an extension of the Sugarmill Woods Country Club.
-In 1995, an 18-hole golf course was constructed in a third village known as Southern Woods.
+The settlement was platted in 1972, with a concept of six villages: Cypress, Oak, Pinewood, Palm, Orange, and Meadow Run — each with its own village center.
+24,000 lots were planned.
+The first nine holes of Sugarmill Woods Country Club's golf course, two tennis courts, and a swimming pool were completed in 1975.

+Amenities included golf courses, and swim and tennis complexes.